rachbry/recipme-django-cookbook/README.md

 Are you tired of looking through recipe books, sifting through notes, scrolling through blog posts or bookmarks trying to find the recipe that you know you have somewhere?

 Welcome to RecipMe, a place where you can easily store, retrieve and edit your favourite recipes all in one place.
-This website if for anyone who loves to cook but doesn’t love wasting valuable cooking time searching for their favourite recipes.
+This website is for anyone who loves to cook but doesn’t love wasting valuable cooking time searching for their favourite recipes.

 ![Screenshot 2023-12-07 at 11 04 34](https://github.com/rachbry/recipme-django-cookbook/assets/73660517/e891dd76-414b-40aa-89f0-7e343ef8a5fa)